David Avis avis@cs.mcgill.ca http://cgm.cs.mcgill.ca/~avis

 C wrapper prepared by Skip Jordan for lrs that allows for parallelization using the MPI library over a network of multi-core machines.
 It is derived from plrs but includes many modifications to ensure load balancing.
 Near linear speedups up to 1200 cores have been observed.

-New in v7.1: mplrs also performs redundancy checking in parallel, see -redund option below and redund.
+New in v7.2: mplrs can compute a minimum representation in parallel, see -minrep option below and minrep.

 Default installation (see below for more details):